 Today a recreation of the Sich stands on the island near Zaporizhia, and Kozaks still live there today!

-The story behind this dark embroidery is
+The story behind this dark embroidery is quite morbid.

 Legend has it, that several centuries ago, when Tatars were carrying out raids across Europe, they slaughtered many men in the small village around Borshchiv.
 As a form of mourning, the remaining widows embroidered black blouses, and swore to wear blouses of black thread for seven centuries after to commemorate the tragedy.